Scalable Bayesian uncertainty quantification with data-driven priors for radio interferometric imaging: Radio interferometric imaging

 and it is known as Moreau-Yosida regularised ULA (MYULA).
 If we add an MH step targetting the non-differentiable distribution $\pi$, the MCMC algorithm is known as Proximal MALA (Px-MALA).
 The proximal MCMC algorithms previously mentioned can be further accelerated by replacing the Euler-Maruyama approximation with the more involved Runge-Kutta-Chebyshev approximation \citep{abdullle2018}, giving rise to the SK-ROCK \citep{pereyra2020} algorithm.

 \citet{cai2018} exploited the MYULA and Px-MALA algorithms to sample from the posterior in the RI imaging problem.
 The model is based on a Gaussian likelihood as in Equation \ref{eq:gaussian_likelihood} and a sparsity promoting prior akin to Equation \ref{eq:sparsity_prior}.
 However, the framework can be used with more complex noise models \citep{melidonis2023}, e.g. Poisson noise.
-In \citet{cai2018}, the RI image reconstruction is based on the minimum mean squared error (MMSE) estimator, or posterior mean, while in \citet{cai2018_2}, the MAP is considered.
+In \citet{cai2018}, the RI image reconstruction relies on the minimum mean squared error (MMSE) estimator based on the posterior mean, while in \citet{cai2018_2}, the MAP is considered.